-Courses with a Service-Learning Component - Fall 2018
+Courses with a Service-Learning Component - Spring 2019

 Courses with a service-learning component can be found across all academic disciplines at Fisher.
 Some courses may fulfill requirements of the Core Curriculum, while others may count toward major or minor requirements.